Utkarsh-kamra/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Technologies used to made this gamme :
+Technologies used to made this game are :
 <br/>

 Javascript, HTML & CSS